andrasq/node-qfifo/README.md

 Resume the `readlines` loop, start delivering lines again.

+### fifo.matchFiles( dirname, regex, callback(err, matches) )

+Return the match results of all filenames in the directory that satisfy the regular expression.
+The match results are produced by `filename.match(regex)` so that `match[0]` is always the original filename.
+The matches are not sorted.

 ### fifo.rotateFiles( filename, callback(err, errors, names) )

 Helper method to rename the `filename` to `filename.1`.
 If `filename.1` already exists, rename